 At Stalbridge Primary School, we are committed to safeguarding children.
 Safeguarding is everyone's responsibility.

 Our Designated Lead for safeguarding is Mr Elledge.
-Our deputy safeguarding leaders are Mrs Padfield, Mrs Jones and Mrs Arnold.
+Our deputy safeguarding leaders are Mrs Padfield, Mrs Jones, Mrs Reddyhoff, Mrs Young and Mrs Arnold.
 All staff have annual safeguarding updates.

 More information can be found on the Dorset website: Worried about a child - Dorset Council